-Option 1 = strongest behavioural incentive, but high complexity and systems impact.
+Option A= strongest behavioural incentive, but high complexity and systems impact.

-Option 2 = simplest and easiest to implement, but weakest justification from a cost-reflectivity perspective.
+Option B = simplest and easiest to implement, but weakest justification from a cost-reflectivity perspective.

-Option 3 = most theoretically robust and cost-reflective, but the most complicated to develop and implement.
+Option C = most theoretically robust and cost-reflective, but the most complicated to develop and implement.

 This table summarises the key advantages and disadvantages of the three solutions discussed for DCP 443, focused on incentivising customers not to exceed their MIC.."